Please refer to the SEAS Undergraduate Handbook for policies and procedures.

 Petitioning for a Credit Increase

-A formal Petition for Action must be submitted for any students requesting 7 cu’s or higher, or students below a 3.0 GPA that would like any amount of credit increase.
-You can find the online Petition for Action form here.
-Students needing to petition for a credit increase need to fill out the petition form, and include an academic plan.
+Students requesting 7 cu’s or higher, or students below a 3.0 GPA that would like any amount of credit increase, must submit a Max CU Increase form that will automatically become a petition.
+Please note that a 7cu (or higher) petition is a one time exception for students in special circumstances.
+You must fill out the Max CU Increase form and include a detailed academic plan.
 This plan should be all the courses you have taken while at Penn so far, and all of the courses you plan to take until you graduate, listed semester by semester with credits for each semester listed.
 This includes all courses for dual degree, dual major, minor, etc. if applicable.
-This cannot be a copy of your eCPG.
-Excel or Word format is best.
 Please include your reasoning for the credit increase during a specific semester, as well as the course(s) you will be adding.
-Read below for petition instructions and deadlines.

 SEAS Petition for Action

 Students requesting to petition must fill out the online Petition for Action form.
-The Petitions Committee meets every Wednesday, but petitions must be submitted online to RAS by Tuesday at noon.
+The Petitions Committee meets every Wednesday, but petitions must be submitted online by Tuesday at noon.
 You will receive an email from the committee letting you know their decision.
 If you have any questions regarding the petitioning process, please contact Kacy (kacy@seas).

 BE Course Substitution Form